-settlement have accelerated with the marked improvement in roads and other infrastructure, this part of Peru is still dominated by lush, virtually pristine montane woodlands.
+Though development and settlement have accelerated with the marked improvement in roads and other infrastructure, this part of Peru still hosts some of the most pristine montane woodlands in the neotropics.
 In the foothill forests of Cerro Escalera and the Akonabich Center, we hope to see the endemic Koepcke's Hermit.
-The Mishana Tyrannulet, Inambari Woodcreeper, Varzea Thrush, and Fiery-throated Fruiteater are among the many possibilities at Waganki Lodge.
-Here up to 20 species of hummingbirds visit feeders and buzz through one of the richest orchid gardens in the world.
-At mid-elevation near Moyobamba, we will encounter an entirely different suite of hummingbirds and tanagers, and a visit to a blind in a white-sand forest lets us watch tinamous, ground-doves, and perhaps even Rufous-breasted Wood-Quails at close quarters.
-We will also visit an easily accessible cave with hundreds of roosting Oilbirds, one of the strangest birds in the Americas.
+Likewise, the Mishana Tyrannulet, Inambari Woodcreeper, Varzea Thrush, and Fiery-throated Fruiteater are among the many possibilities at Waqanki Lodge.
+Here, up to 20 species of hummingbirds visit feeders and buzz through one of the richest orchid gardens in the world.
+At mid-elevation near

+Moyobamba, we will encounter an entirely different suite of hummingbirds and tanagers, and a visit to a blind in a white-sand forest lets us watch tinamous, ground-doves, and perhaps even Rufous-breasted Wood-Quails at close quarters.
+We will also visit an easily accessible crevice with dozens of roosting oilbirds, the only nocturnal frugivore bird in the world and certainly one of the most bizarre species in the Americas.